suncoast-devs/handbook/lessons/sql-intro/index.md

 There are several types of numeric types and they may vary based on the specific database engine you are using.

-For us Postgres provides the types smallint, integer, and bigint store whole numbers.
+For us Postgres provides the types smallint, integer, and bigint to store whole numbers.

 The type integer is the common choice, as it offers the best balance between